-BigCommerce vs Magento Open Source: Which E-commerce Platform Should You Use?
+BigCommerce vs Magento: Which eCommerce Platform Should You Use?

 Jumping into the world of e-commerce is easier than ever.
 There are dozens of different e-commerce solutions available that can get your store up, running, and making sales before the end of Q1.

 On the surface, it might seem like all of these different solutions do more or less the same thing.
 But dig a little deeper and you’ll quickly discover several differences between them.

 To help you with your decision, we’ve put together this comparison guide between two popular e-commerce solutions: Magento Open Source and BigCommerce.
 We’ll cover questions like which one is easier to use, quicker to launch, cheaper to maintain, and comes equipped with more design flexibility.

 By the end, you’ll know whether Magento Open Source or BigCommerce is a better fit for your business.

 - Overview: Pros and Cons of Magento Open Source and BigCommerce

 Overview: Pros and Cons of Magento Open Source and BigCommerce

 On the surface, Magento Open Source and BigCommerce offer the features you’d expect from e-commerce software, like category and product pages, an online shopping cart, and integration with the payment processing tool of your choice.